-Each student is allocated a locker for the year and is expected to keep the locker secured and tidy at all times.
+Each student is allocated a locker for the year and is expected to keep the locker always secured with a lock and kept tidy.
 Any student who damages a locker will be required to pay for repairs and the use of the locker may be withdrawn.
-Any school padlock or key which is misplaced or lost will need to be paid for.
+Any school padlock, or key, that is misplaced or lost will need to be paid for.

-13.2 Use of Mobile Phones: While Emmaus College recognizes that mobile phones are an important communication tool the following must be noted in relation to the school environment.
+13.2 Use of Mobile Phones: While Emmaus College recognizes that mobile phones are an important communication tool, the following must be noted in relation to the school environment: